bbellanger/zf_adhd/README.md

 ---

-## Future Development
+## R

-### In Progress

-- 📈 R-based plotting and statistical analysis scripts
+- 📈 R-based plotting and statistical analysis scripts in progress.
-- 📋 Automated quality control checks
-- 🔄 Integration with additional tracking algorithms

-### Planned Features

-- Support for freezing behavior analysis
-- Interactive visualization dashboard
-- Automated report generation

 ---